Especially the part where Illya uses Archer's Class Card to draw on Unlimited Blade Works and traces Excalibur!

 What happened after he defeated Shinji?
 "Without a moment to rest, enemies with cards came by one after another."
 He defeats the next five cards and wins the Holy Grail War IN.
 ONE.
 NIGHT.

 3rei #43 reveals just what it took for the Ainsworths to capture Shirou.
 After he creates his own, snow-covered Unlimited Blade Works, he matches and surpasses Angelica's full-power Gate of Babylon, even deflecting her Ig-Alima and Sul-Sagana with his own copies.
 It took Angelica's own Flash Air - something the normal Gilgamesh does not have - in order for her to dodge a fatal attack and reclaim her advantage, and she ultimately needed to utilize Ea to defeat him.
 Not only did he survive it, but he was able to successfully accomplish his goal of sending Miyu to safety, essentially claiming victory over the Ainsworths despite his capture.
 Not even Julian himself tried to stop him when they briefly talked at the end of the grail war despite what we've seen him be able to do.

-Not to mention this Shirou is probably the only person in the entire Nasuverse at this point to make an unambiguously successful wish using the Holy Grail.
-In fact, it went above and beyond the wish he asked of it - Miyu was sent to a world where she not only found new friends and adoptive family who cared for her, and also found happiness with them, those friends were also loyal enough to go through hell and back to save her, but also determined to save her world as well without sacrificing her to do it.
+Not to mention this Shirou is one of the very few people in the entire Nasuverse at this point to make an unambiguously successful wish using the Holy Grail (others being Maris Billy and Solomon in Fate/Grand Order).
+Though in his case, it went above and beyond the wish he asked of it - Miyu was sent to a world where she not only found new friends and adoptive family who cared for her, and also found happiness with them, those friends were also loyal enough to go through hell and back to save her, but also determined to save her world as well without sacrificing her to do it.